 Learning and teaching delivery

-The Learning and Teaching Delivery Framework Working Group, as part of the Curriculum Framework Transformation (CFT) Taskforce, is to develop an aspirational vision and recommendations on learning and teaching delivery at Waipapa Taumata Rau | The University of Auckland that is consistent with the strategic vision of Taumata Teitei.
+The purpose of the Learning and Teaching Delivery Framework Working Group, as part of the Curriculum Framework Transformation (CFT) Taskforce, is to develop an aspirational vision and recommendations on learning and teaching delivery at Waipapa Taumata Rau | University of Auckland that is consistent with the strategic vision of Taumata Teitei.
 The Working Group was tasked with identifying areas for learning and teaching change, and to make practice and policy recommendations to support these changes.

-The Learning and Teaching Delivery Framework is an assortment of shared understandings of learning and teaching opportunity and possibility at the University.
+- A Learning and Teaching Delivery Framework is an assortment of shared understandings of learning and teaching opportunity and possibility at Waipapa Taumata Rau | University of Auckland.
 The framework clarifies key delivery concepts and structures that guide and develop effective learning and teaching across the University.
-It is a holistic overview of learning and teaching delivery taking into account the interrelationship of different pedagogies, delivery modes, learning and teaching methods, assessment and systems of learning support and development that lead to effective, quality delivery.
+It is a holistic overview of learning and teaching delivery that takes account of the interrelationship of different pedagogies, delivery modes, learning and teaching methods, assessment, and systems of learning support and development that lead to effective, quality delivery.

-Relational learning and teaching refers to practices that invite both students and teachers to enter into a dialogue about learning.
+- Relational learning [and teaching]: refers to practices that invite both students and teachers to enter a dialogue about learning.
 Key aspects include relationships, interactivity, interactions, connections, communication and student interests.
 Relational learning recognises the differences - across culture, gender, physicality and neurodiversity – as strengths in understanding knowledge from diverse, situated perspectives.